manzke/guice-automatic-injection/README.md

 	- in Web Application
 - Test Automatic Binding under Windows (1.0)
 	- in Web Application
-- GuicyFruit Integration (release 0.7) http://code.google.com/p/guiceyfruit/ -> Integration done!
-Tests missing.
-- Rocoto Integration to support automatic Configuration Binding (good wrapper for Configuration simple/commons-configuration/...) (release 0.8) http://rocoto.googlecode.com/svn/site/2.0/index.html
+- Rocoto Integration to support automatic Configuration Binding (good wrapper for Configuration simple/commons-configuration/...) (release 0.7) http://rocoto.googlecode.com/svn/site/2.0/index.html
-	- added Rocoto-Dependencies
-	- added Configuration-Annotation
-	- added Configuration Module Installer
 	- missing: check if configuration already bound
 	- missing: bind configurations w/o named to the configuration class, so not only values can be injected
+- Extend JUnit-Tests and JavaDoc (v0.8)
+- Stabilize APIs and Code Quality (v0.8)
+- Create a Web Application which uses Automatic Binding (v0.9)
 - Add parallel binding for Sonatype and pure Implementation (release 1.x)